oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/docker_custom.md

 Each container has specific configuration requirements; please refer to them individually.

+If the configured memory is not enough, then it's okay to make up for it with the virtual memory [here](https://virt.spiritlhl.net/en_US/guide/docker_install.html#setting-up-virtual-memory).

 ## One-Click Setup of Android System Container

 - Customizable Android version